 As for the baldness, my father gradually lost most of his hair and he always told me when I was a boy that I would go bald too.
 Not!
 Sorry, Dad, you were wrong about that one.
 In fact, I still have a full head of hair – much like the men on my Mother’s side – and the Promethease report appears to confirm the genetic basis for that.
 I can stop worrying … haha.

 I have never had a peanut allergy that I know of, so that one is a bit of a puzzler.
-We grew up on PB&J sandwiches for goodness sake … and I still like peanuts.
+We grew up on PB&J sandwiches for goodness sake … and I still like peanuts, especially peanut butter.
+Skippy chunky peanut butter is the only way to go!

 The information provided by Promethease, in my opinion, is not as user-friendly as 23andMe.
 Because it is a resource primarily for biomedical researchers, it is technical and takes some getting used to.
 23andMe does a better job of interpreting and explaining the data to laymen.
 Nonetheless, for $12, Promethease is a great bargain.